gsbdarc/yens-onboarding-2025/docs/day2_running_and_scaling_slurm_jobs.md

 > This is your first file to check when things don’t work — start with the `.out` file.
 {: .tip }

+✅ Recap
+You’ve now:

+- Written a Slurm script to run a Python job using multiple CPU cores

+- Activated a virtual environment in a Slurm context

+- Used job output logs to track success or failure

+- Submitted, monitored, and inspected a real cluster job

+Next up: handling jobs that fail, adding fault tolerance, and running many jobs at once using arrays.

+### 💻 Exercise: Debugging Cluster Jobs
+❓ What happens if your job crashes?

+❓ What information is in the Slurm log files?

+❓ How do you rerun failed jobs?

+- Submit `fix_me.slurm`, `fix_me_2.slurm`, or `fix_me_3.slurm`.

+- Look at logs

+- Fix it and resubmit

+- Bonus: debug `extract_form_3_one_file_broken.slurm`

+- 🟩/🟥